-- Show the media pool, and create a new bin named My Timelines.
-This bin is where you can save any new timelines that you create while working through the various exercises. - 2 Press Command-N (macOS) or Ctrl-N (Windows) to create a new timeline. - In the New Timeline dialog, in the Timeline Name field, type Sound Design FX.
-Leave the default settings as they are.
-Click Create.
+1 Show the media pool, and create a new bin named My Timelines.

+This bin is where you can save any new timelines that you create while working through the various exercises.

+- 2 Press Command-N (macOS) or Ctrl-N (Windows) to create a new timeline. - 3 In the Create New Timeline dialog, in the Timeline Name field, type Sound Design FX.
+Leave the default settings as they are, and click Create.